bijay085/bijay085/README.md

 *Always in the secret phase*

 <div align="center" style="font-size: 16px;">
-    💡  Also, you can ask me about tweaks, IPA injection for iOS, and iPhone-related topics.
+    💡  Also, you can ask me about tweaks, IPA injection for iOS, and jailbreaking iPhone-related topics.

 ---
 </div>

-## Connect with Me
+## *Connect with Me*

 <p align="center">
   <a href="https://linkedin.com/in/bijaykoirala085">